dotcomstar/DecoratorsExample/README.md

 Note: The code on this repository contains modified versions of the examples from this link, tailored for use in teaching Botball students.

-## How to navigate this repository:
+## :file_folder: Code Structure
+The code is broken up as follows:

-The file `functionargumentexample.py` is a standalone module showing how functions can be passed in as arguments to other functions.
+- `functionargumentexample.py`: A standalone module showing how functions can be passed in as arguments to other functions.
 This functionality is not available in Java nor C, as far as I am aware.

-The file `decorators.py` contains examples of actual decorators, and explanations of how they are used.
+- `decorators.py`: Examples of actual decorators, and explanations of how they are used.

-The file `main.py` contains calls to the decorators defined in `decorators.py`.
+- `main.py`: Calls the decorators defined in `decorators.py`.

-The output of all the modules can be found in the text files named `expected_output_(module name).txt`.
+- `expected_output_(module name).txt`: The output of the given module.

 **If you have any questions, please do not hesitate to email me at gamestar109@live.com.
 I will try to respond as quickly as I can.**